At-Home Treatment Options

 - Hair dyes and permanents

 In most cases, patients can expect to return to work and other regular activities two or three weeks after surgery.
+You may feel very comfortable to work by phone and computer within a few days after surgery, but you will likely not want to see anyone for at least a week after surgery.
 Your doctor will consult with you on your expected recovery times before your neck lift, and at the follow-up procedure after surgery.
 He or she will also discuss proper care for your sutures and neck area, including the use of steri-strips over the incision and cold compresses for swelling.

 Potential Side Effects or Complications from Neck Lift Surgery

-As with any cosmetic surgery procedure, there are several potential side effects that can occur after a neck lift.
+As with any cosmetic surgery procedure, several potential side effects can occur after a neck lift.
 Side effects can vary depending on the medical history of the patient, and the type of procedure that has been planned.

 Rare but potential risks and complications after neck lift surgery include allergic reactions to anesthesia, bleeding, hair loss where incisions were made, asymmetrical or uneven lines in the neck and facial areas, infection, hematoma, and a very slight risk of a specific nerve injury near the lower lip.